 Good For: Selfbuilders, energy improvers, homes that promote sustainable living

-Two-year fixed at 2.99 per cent with a 15 per cent deposit/2.5 per cent with a 20 per cent deposit
+Two-year fixed at 2.45 per cent with a 20 per cent deposit/ 2.80 per cent with 10 per cent deposit

-Smaller building societies are traditionally more able to look at customers on an individual basis, and Ipswich is proud of its Suffolk roots.
+Smaller building societies are traditionally more able to look at customers on an individual basis, and Suffolk is proud of its roots in the community.
 As well as promising to consider each customer individually, it works with housing organisations across Suffolk to help address more systemic homelessness issues.
 The group also has a focus on financial education in schools.

 Ipswich mortgages are particularly good for those with lower deposits, even if you only have five per cent of the property value.
-Deals as of 22 May 2020 include a two-year fix at three per cent for 95 per cent LTV or 2.7 per cent for 75 per cent LTV as well as 2.5 per cent for 75 per cent LTV.
-Deals come with an £800 completion fee, however, and £199 of this is a non-refundable application fee.
+Deals as of 26 January 2022 include a two-year fix at 3.29 per cent for 95 per cent LTV.
+Deals come with a £800 completion fee, however, and £199 of this is a non-refundable application fee.

 Good for: First-time buyers with small deposits

-Nationwide’s ‘Green Additional Borrowing’ scheme offers a 0.69 per cent reduction off normal interest rates if 50 per cent of the loan is used to make your home more sustainable.
-This includes the following measures: “air source heat pump, cavity wall insulation, double glazing/replacement windows, electric car charging point, ground source heat pumps, loft insulation, small scale wind turbine, tanks and pipes insulation”.
+Nationwide’s ‘Green Additional Borrowing’ scheme offers a lower initial interest rate if at least 50 per cent of the loan is used to make your home more sustainable.
+This includes the following measures: “air source heat pump, cavity wall insulation, double glazing/replacement windows, electric car charging point, ground source heat pumps, loft insulation, small scale wind turbine, tanks and pipes insulation.”

 Good for: Borrowers with lots of equity in their homes/ first time buyers with at least 40 per cent deposit

-Five-year fixed rate at 2.29 per cent for remortgaging at 85 per cent loan to value (£999 fee, existing customers)
+Two-year fixed rate at 1.56 per cent for remortgaging at 85 per cent loan to value (£999 fee, existing customers)

 Despite its highly publicised woes in recent years, the Co-op continues to reiterate that it is an ethical bank, despite hedge fund ownership.
 It is currently donating £5 to youth homelessness charity Centrepoint for every mortgage taken out.